sreelakodali/Research2017_Sreela/HAR_Datasets/README.md

-# Human Activity Recognition: Dataset Extraction Scripts
+# Human Activity Recognition: Dataset Extraction and Preprocessing Scripts

 Each python script corresponds to a specific HAR dataset and transforms the raw data available online into a usable .hdf5 format with training, testing, and validation sets.
 Follow the instructions denoted in each script.